 Great day – great course.

-Featured image – Hogan Ward was the winner of the kids micro race, narrowly ahead of Oliver Lock and Kurt Ward.
+Featured image – Hogan Ward was the winner of the micro race for 5-12-year-olds.

 Eleven kids took part in the micro race over 600m/1.3km/600m and then 56 competitors raced over the short medium and long course.